Chapter 8 Hybrid Assembly Methods for Short and Long Reads

 - Use

-to identify the taxonomic markup of your long read assembly and answer the following questions (Only map your short reads to the new assembly.
-Remember to use thebwa index long_read_assembly.fasta
+blobtoolsto identify the taxonomic markup of your long read assembly and answer the following questions (Only map your short reads to the new assembly.
+Remember to use thebwa index long_read_assembly.fastabefore you map the reads usingbwa mem)

 -